Creepshow Is So Scary It's Breaking Streaming Records

 Greg Nicotero – a longtime producer on The Walking Dead – is serving as showrunner, overseeing all of the series’ creative elements.

-It also has a stacked cast: across the six episodes, there’s David Arquette, Adrienne Barbeau, Tobin Bell, Big Boi, Jeffrey Combs, Kid Cudi, Bruce Davison, Giancarlo Esposito, Dana Gould, Tricia Helfer and DJ Qualls.
+It also has a stacked cast in the first six episodes, with David Arquette, Adrienne Barbeau, Tobin Bell, Big Boi, Jeffrey Combs, Kid Cudi, Bruce Davison, Giancarlo Esposito, Dana Gould, Tricia Helfer and DJ Qualls.

-The fifth episode, which stars Davison and Arquette, premieres this Thursday (October 23).
-The season finale, which has horror legend Tom Savini directing an adaptation of Joe Hill’s story By the Silver Water of Lake Champlain, will premiere on October 31.
+The fifth episode, starring Davison and Arquette, premieres this Thursday (October 23).
+The season finale, which has horror legend Tom Savini directing an adaptation of Joe Hill’s By the Silver Water of Lake Champlain, will premiere on October 31.

 It’s currently sitting at 96% on Rotten Tomatoes, with critics calling it ‘a live-action embodiment of an old-school horror comic, just like the film that inspired it’.